- Sport & Abenteuer Reisen

 - Transfer to and from the airport

-- 1 domestic Delhi-Shimla flight (alternatively in minibus)
+- 1 domestic Delhi-Shimla flight (alternatively in the minibus)

 - Volvo Bus Manali to Delhi